 - Logic-based Benders tutorial

 - The algorithm

 - Inference duality

 - Machine scheduling

-- Other applications

-- Logical inference and SAT

 - Home health care

 - The problem

 - Logic-based Benders model

 - Computational results

-- Alternate relaxations

-- LBBD References
+- References

 Decomposition

 - Decomposition breaks a large problem into subproblems that can be solved separately. - But with some kind of communication among the subproblems. - Decomposition is an essential strategy for solving today's ever larger and more interconnected models.